dgroomes/javascript-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* Explore options to bundle the source code into a single HTML file.
+* [ ] Explore options to bundle the source code into a single HTML file.
 Why?
 I think the "single document" model (i.e. just a `index.html` and no other files) is killer.
 For a few reasons.
 For one, it's the only way to run JavaScript in the browser from a file (although I think browser vendors are experimenting with other sandboxed options I think...).
 Running code from a file is the most approachable way for a new developer.
 Makes the project approachable.
 The second reason is that I think a single document is easier to grok than a program with multiple sources (I didn't articulate this very well, but I mean it).
-* Add a well-described async/await example that creates a Promise (and probably use the `setTimeout` function)
+* [ ] Add a well-described async/await example that creates a Promise (and probably use the `setTimeout` function)
+* [ ] Lowercase "npm". npm is stylized as "npm" not "NPM".
+* [ ] In the many `npm-library*` subprojects, clean up a couple things.
+Push the `.gitignore` files into the individual projects.
+For example, push `animals-library-*.tgz` into `npm-library/animals-library`.
+Also, in the READMEs of the `forest-story` projects, use the `If needed, re-install `animals-library` style (a step) instead of explaining that step outside of the instruction steps.
+* [ ] Replace the 'I won't repeat the contents of the other README' mentions.
+This brings too much drag to the cognitive load to the subprojects.
+Instead, repeat the contents.
+And better yet, cater the contents to the characteristics of the project.
+Also, to prevent a Twilight Zone effect of "Wait didn't I just see a 'animals-library', where am I now?" be sure to reference the other projects by name and as "Similar projects with different toolchains".
+* [ ] Include source maps in the `npm-library*` projects.
+* [ ] Create an example project of: a JavaScript library that also contains TypeScript type definitions

-Finished items:
+### Finished Items

 * [x] DONE Parse commandline arguments passed to Node
 * [x] DONE Node has some fancy console logging features in its standard libraries, like the `console.table` function.
 Is there